anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    OpenStack Services Topology

-Deployments can be structured using the distribution of services amongst the 4 node types as depicted in :numref:`OpenStack Services Topology`, but depending on workloads requirements, OpenStack services can also be hosted on the same nodes.
+Deployments can be structured using the distribution of services amongst the 4 node types as depicted in the figure above, but depending on workloads requirements, OpenStack services can also be hosted on the same nodes.
 For instance, services related to Controller, network and storage roles can be hosted on controller nodes.